Home Expeditions What to Expect on an Expedition Cruise

 Kayaking among icebergs

-Sea kayaking in Antarctic waters — paddling at surface level among icebergs, within metres of resting seals, through bays that the Zodiac can access but that feel entirely different at paddle speed — is for many passengers the single most memorable activity of the voyage.
-No previous kayaking experience is required for most operators’ programmes; a basic comfort level on water is the practical requirement.
+Sea kayaking in Antarctic waters — paddling at surface level among icebergs, within metres of resting seals, through bays that feel entirely different at paddle speed — is for many passengers the single most memorable activity of the voyage.
+No previous kayaking experience is required for most operators’ programmes.
 Typically bookable for the full voyage at embarkation; fills quickly on popular departures.

 Optional Activity